jeremylaratro/jeremylaratro.github.io/CS/notes/scripting.md

 -----

 If there was one thing that OSCP drills into above all else, it is the importance of enumeration.
-During the course of my OSCP journey, I realized the importance of bash as well as scripting in general, combined with the importance of balancing thorough enumeration with efficiency.
-With that, I decided to create a bash script aimed at increasing the efficiency of enumeration while still maintaining a thorough application.

-It is important to note that this script is tailored for the OSCP specifically; I understand that throwing rustscan, nmap, and a suite of tools at a production environment with a vigilant blue team is not wise.
+This further translates into the importance of balancing thorough enumeration with efficiency as time is certainly a limiting factor when you have 24 hours to take over an entire active directory domain and 3 separate systems.
+This project was a way for me to gain some hands-on knowledge of using bash in a practical application while also furthering my enumeration efficiency in the course.

+It is important to note that this script is tailored for the OSCP specifically and is extremely "loud" so may not be suitable for certain scenarios.
+With that said, these principles can be applied to craft a specialized script for your needs.
+I am also fairly new to bash scripting, having mostly used it within the context of the terminal in the past rather than full-blown scripts so experienced bash devs probably have a lot to teach me.

-The main enumeration script can be found in the following repo:
+The main enumeration script can be found in the following repo: https://github.com/jeremylaratro/pentest_scripts/blob/main/start.sh

-https://github.com/jeremylaratro/pentest_scripts/blob/main/start.sh
+As an avid linux user, I strongly believe that learning about and taking advantage of bash is really useful.
+Some things, especially the more complex regex stuff can get really convoluted, but the increase in efficiency when you can use even simple commands like "cat * | grep 'Name:'" for file processing instead of having to open the files, is certainly worth the time and effort to learn it.

+The script starts out with some basic argument checks and initializations.
+I broke the script into basic functions and instead of directly calling those functions via terminal switches, I made the choice to use an intermediate function so that I can have easier control of any messaging options and in general.

 ```bash
 #!/bin/bash